The Confident Eater

 Now, I am all for integrating fruit and veggies into food if that makes them easier to eat.
 There is no reason not to add greens to a smoothie or apple sauce to pancakes.

-But and it’s a big but.
-It’s not to ‘trick’ our child into eating things they would not otherwise eat.
+But and it’s a big but, it’s not to ‘trick’ a child into eating things they would not otherwise eat.

 Why not hide?: